aceinnolab/Inkycal/README.md

 **[Disable on-board-led](https://www.jeffgeerling.com/blogs/jeff-geerling/controlling-pwr-act-leds-raspberry-pi)**

 ## Installing required packages for python 3.x
 Execute the following command in the Terminal to install all required packages.
-This will work on both, Raspbian Stretch with Desktop and Raspbian Stretch lite, although Raspbian Desktop is recommended.
+Please use Raspbian Stretch with Desktop (preferably the latest version).
+Support for Raspbian Stretch Lite is temporarily dropped due to some changes, but will be available again soon once it has been tested.

 **`bash -c "$(curl -sL https://raw.githubusercontent.com/aceisace/Inky-Calendar/Stable/Installer-with-debug.sh)"`**